-If communication breaks down, or you are unable to agree on everything, you can make a Financial Remedy Application, now known as a Financial Order (also known as the ‘contested’ route or an ‘ancillary relief order’).
-The Financial Remedy proceeding is the process that helps settle financial disputes between divorcing couples in court.
+If communication breaks down, or you are unable to agree on everything, you can make a Financial Remedy Application, now known as a Financial Order (also known as the ‘contested’ route or an ‘Ancillary Relief Order’).
+Financial Remedy proceedings is the process that helps settle financial disputes between divorcing couples in court.

-You and your former partner will need to provide all the evidence, including the details of the means and assets, and the court can decide upon an appropriate settlement.
+You and your former partner will be obligated to provide full disclosure and evidence of the details of your financial means and assets, and the court will then decide upon an appropriate settlement.

-Here are some of the steps involved in a financial remedy proceeding:
+What are the steps involved in a financial remedy proceeding?

 Before the Application

 Prior to the actual application, the parties are encouraged to follow a Pre-Application Protocol.